0xPolygon/polygon-edge-docs/docs/how-tos/howto-stake-unstake.md

 In order to become part of the validator set, an address needs to stake a certain amount of funds above a threshold.

-Currently, the default threshold for becoming part of the validator set is `1 ETH`.
+Currently, the threshold for becoming part of the validator set is `1 ETH`.

 Staking can be initiated by calling the `stake` method of the Staking Smart Contract, and specifying a value `>= 1 ETH`.